Gissio/radpro/docs/users.md

 The instantaneous rate is estimated by dividing the number of pulses within a time window, minus one, by the time between the first and last pulse within that window.

-The instantaneous time is the length of the time window used for calculating the instantaneous rate.
+The view can be switched between an instantaneous rate bar view, a time view that shows the length of the time window used for calculating the instantaneous rate, and an instantaneous rate max view.

 The [confidence interval](https://en.wikipedia.org/wiki/Confidence_interval) estimates the range of values that contain the true, actual instantaneous rate with a 95 % probability, assuming a constant level of radiation.